 - You will attend an arraignment where you submit your plea.
 Your case may go to trial unless your attorney negotiates an outcome where a trial is unnecessary.
 Should your case go to trial, it will be decided by a jury.

 - Your DUI lawyer will develop a robust defense with you to win your case.
 Strategies may include proving that your rights were violated, undermining the arresting officer’s testimony, or finding other gaps in the evidence against you.

 - If you’re found guilty, you will face steep penalties that may include fines, incarceration, education programs, rehabilitate treatment, a suspended driver’s license, restricted driving privileges, and more.
 The severity of penalties depends on whether you’re charged with a repeat offense, injuries involved, and the judge’s discretion.
-If you’re convicted, an experienced DUI attorney can help you negotiate less severe penalties.
+If you’re convicted, an experienced San Diego DUI lawyer can help you negotiate less severe penalties.

 Types of DUI Charges & Their Penalties